owlcs/ont-api/README.md

     * _OntConfig_ it is overridden  __org.semanticweb.owlapi.model.OntologyConfigurator__, global manager config.
     * _OntLoaderConfiguration_ - overridden __org.semanticweb.owlapi.model.OWLOntologyLoaderConfiguration__.
     * _OntWriterConfiguration_ - overridden __org.semanticweb.owlapi.model.OWLOntologyWriterConfiguration__.
-* Package __ru.avicomp.ontapi.jena__ is a separated subsystem with _ru.avicomp.ontapi.jena.model.OntGraphModel_ which is analogue of __org.apache.jena.ontology.OntModel__ but for OWL-2.
-This subsystem can be used autonomously.
+* Package __ru.avicomp.ontapi.jena__ is a separated subsystem with _ru.avicomp.ontapi.jena.model.OntGraphModel_ inside which is analogue of __org.apache.jena.ontology.OntModel__ but for OWL-2.
+This subsystem is a core of ONT-API and can be used autonomously.
+Some of the basic components are:
+    * _ru.avicomp.ontapi.jena.model.OntGraphModel_ is an extended __org.apache.jena.rdf.model.Model__, the facade and wrapper to the Graph.
+    * _ru.avicomp.ontapi.jena.model.OntStatement_ is an extended __org.apache.jena.rdf.model.Statement__, which is linked to model.
+    * _ru.avicomp.ontapi.jena.model.OntObject_.
+It is our analogue of __org.apache.jena.ontology.OntResource__,
+    the basis of any OWL (jena) objects, which are also contained in _model_ package.
+    * _ru.avicomp.ontapi.jena.model.OntEntity_.
+It is an _OntObject_ for named resources (OWL-entities): class, datatype, annotation property, data property, object property and named individual.
+    * _ru.avicomp.ontapi.jena.impl.configuration.OntPersonality_ is an extended __org.apache.jena.enhanced.Personality__,
+    the interface/implementation mapping, which provides a kind of polymorphism on Jena resources.
+Using this mechanism we solve the problem of 'illegal punnings'.
+    * _ru.avicomp.ontapi.jena.UnionGraph_ is our analogue of __org.apache.jena.graph.compose.MultiUnion__.
-* Package __ru.avicomp.ontapi.transforms__ is a separated subsystem also.
+* Package __ru.avicomp.ontapi.transforms__ is a small separated subsystem also.
 It puts in order any graph (RDFS, OWL1) before using the main API.
-This little subsystem can be used autonomously.
+Two main classes are:
+    * _Transform_ - it is the superclass for any graph-converter.
+    * _GraphTransformers.Store_ - it is the transforms storage and point to access to any of them.

+## What's next (todo)
+There are a lot of 'TODO's across the code, they must be fixed or removed.
+Also it seems obvious that in the some next version of ONT-API the binding to the original OWL-API must be eliminated.